llm-edge/hal-9100/README.md

 <details>
 <summary>What's the difference with LangChain?</summary>
+  1. LangChain is spread across proprietary LLM and open source, among many thousands things they are spread on
-You can write AI products in 50 lines of code instead of 5000, and avoid being dependent on a feature-creep project.
+  2. You can write AI products in 50 lines of code instead of 5000 and having to learn a whole new abstraction
 </details>

 <details>